stader-labs/bnbX/agents/suspicious-amount-agent/README.md

 - BNBX-TIMELOCK

   - Fired when contract upgrade proposal is scheduled
-  - Severity is set to "Info"
+  - Severity is set to "High"
   - Type is set to "Info"
   - metadata: delay
   - addresses: [timelock, proxy_admin]